-The first five years of a child's life are critical to development- shaping his or her success in school and in life.
-High-quality early care and education programs have been associated with fewer developmental delays, higher educational attainment and higher income, in addition to being linked to lower rates of substance abuse and justice system involvement later in life.
-First 5 San Diego focuses its resources to provide young children the opportunities they need to reach their highest potential and enter school healthy and ready to learn.
+The first five years of a child's life are critical to the development that will shape his or her success in school and in life.
+High-quality early childhood programs have been associated with fewer developmental delays, higher educational attainment and higher income, in addition to being linked to lower rates of substance abuse and justice system involvement later in life.^{1,2} First 5 San Diego focuses its resources to provide young children the opportunities they need to reach their highest potential and enter school healthy and ready to succeed.